hunter-college-ossd-spr-2020/firefox-addon-activity/team_8.md

 ## 5. What is the purpose of the CODE_OF_CONDUCT.md document?
 ## 6. Describe three types of behaviors that violate the Mozilla Community Participation Guidelines.
 ## 7. If a person working with the content of this repository runs into problems or has questions, what can they do?

+# Part 4: Our favorite extension-

+## 1. What is the homepage for the extension?
+## 2. What is the license under which the extension is distributed?
+## 3. Can you find a code repository for this extension?
+## 4. Is the extension that you picked an open source project?
+## 5. Can you find information about how many different users contribute to this project?
+If so, specify how many.